NathanNoye/Obsidian-Vault/Bible Study/🔥 MAIN STUDY/01 - John.md

 [[Bibles/CSB/43 - John/John 19#29|John 19:29]] - the Israelites used hyssop branches to cover their door frames in [[Bibles/CSB/02 - Exodus/Exod 12#22|Exod 12:22]]

+It's fascinating that over some verses - Pilate didn't want to kill Jesus but the Pharisees kept pushing Pilate to do it.

+[[Bibles/CSB/43 - John/John 19#8|John 19:8]] - Pilate, a gentile, knew the power of Jesus and his authority.
+Even just by hearing about Jesus, not even seeing the miracles, he knew there was more to this man than what others were saying WHILE the Pharisees wanted him dead - the people who should've had all the reasons to know who Jesus was.

+[[Bibles/CSB/43 - John/John 19#13|John 19:13]] - "sixth hour" in roman times referred to the sixth hour AFTER the sunrise since time keeping started at the time when the sun rose.
+So this verse is basically saying around 12pm.

+[[Bibles/CSB/43 - John/John 19#15|John 19:15]] - Interesting passage, looks like 2 things going on.
+They're manipulating Pilate by playing on his political affiliation.
+Another perspective is it also looks like they're rejecting heavenly divinity for worldly power.

+[[Bibles/CSB/43 - John/John 19#21|John 19:21]] - They wanted the sign to say that Jesus was self-proclaiming himself as the king of jews but Pilate said that he wrote what he wrote.
+Why didn't he change it?
+Could have been he didn't want to, didn't see a reason, or maybe it's a callback to earlier when Pilate became afraid about Jesus' authority in [[Bibles/CSB/43 - John/John 19#8|John 19:8]].
+Seems to make sense.
+The chief priests wanted Jesus to look like he was proclaiming himself and that it's "only him" who sees himself as the king of the jews whereas the sign that Pilate wrote seems to confirm Jesus' kingship and authority (callback to the testimony statements?)

 [[Bibles/CSB/43 - John/John 19#31|John 19:31]] - The Sabbath mentioned is referred to as a "special" or "high day" because it coincided with the Jewish festival of Passover.
 The "Preparation Day" was the day before the Sabbath, on which the Jews prepared for the Sabbath by finishing all work, as no work was allowed on the Sabbath itself.

+[[Bibles/CSB/43 - John/John 19#38|John 19:38]] - caught my eye that he was a "secret disciple" - wrote an article on it here: [[The "Secret" Disciple]]

 ---
 # John 20